arthurhauck/gitex/README.md

 I add an extra line before doing "git commit -va" in order to "add" and "commit" with a single command.

+This should be a non-conflicting modification made on a secondary branch.

 Some changes made on the main branch.